abikirkham/girls-get-tattoos/README.md

 ---

+## Features

+Please refer to the [FEATURES.md](FEATURES.md) file for all test-related documentation.

+#### Featuring:

+- **Authentication**: User registration and login via email or social media.
+- **User Profiles**: Save favorite tattoo designs, view order history, and bookings.
+- **Stripe Payment Integration**: Secure payments for tattoos and consultations.
+- **Consultation Booking**: Users can select dates from a calendar and manage appointments.
+- **Admin Interface**: Manage orders, consultations, and calendar events.
+- **SEO & Marketing**: SEO implementation, including robots.txt, sitemap, and meta tags.

+---

 ## Design Philosophy
 The website embraces a minimalistic, black-and-white theme to echo the artistic nature of tattoos and ensure the designs remain the primary focus.
 By stripping away all distractions, this monochrome palette provides a clean, timeless aesthetic that enhances the browsing experience for both customers and tattoo enthusiasts.

----

-## Colour Scheme
+### Colour Scheme
 The site exclusively uses black and white as the foundational colours:

 - **Background:** White (`#FFFFFF`) to create a clean and spacious environment.